daltoniam/SwiftHTTP/README.md

     print("got an error creating the request: \(error)") }
 ```
-You load either a `NSData` blob of your certificate or you can use a `SecKeyRef` if you have a public key you want to use.
+You load either a `Data` blob of your certificate or you can use a `SecKeyRef` if you have a public key you want to use.
 The `usePublicKeys` bool is whether to use the certificates for validation or the public keys.
 The public keys will be extracted from the certificates automatically if `usePublicKeys` is choosen.

 ### Authentication